Death: The Time of Your Life

 Death: The Time of Your Life is a three-issue comic book mini-series written by Neil Gaiman, one of many spinoffs from his series The Sandman.
 It was illustrated by Chris Bachalo and Mark Buckingham, and features an introduction by Claire Danes.
 The series ran from April to July 1996 and has been collected into a single volume.

-This story brings back characters Donna Foxglove and her partner Hazel McNamara from a previous Sandman series of stories, A Game of You.
+This story brings back the character Donna Foxglove and her partner Hazel McNamara from a previous Sandman series of stories, A Game of You.

 Plot

 As the story opens, Foxglove is a very successful singer-songwriter currently on a very important tour.
 Her relationship with Hazel is slowly unravelling, due mainly to the building pressures of her newfound fame.
 One night, Hazel's son, Alvie (an accidental result of Hazel's one and only heterosexual encounter), dies.
 When Death, personified as a teenage girl in a goth dress, shows up to take him, Hazel makes a promise in desperation.
 The promise is that either Hazel or Fox will take Alvie's place when Death returns, if only she will let Alvie live for a while longer.
 The story touches upon the pressures of living private and public lives, as well as fidelity, love, and duty.